FLUX-SE/all_docs/documentation/06_Nebula_(Surround_scope)/02_Display.md

 * Freq. grading: color is modulated by frequency.

 # Power color grading
-Determines the start and end colors used with �Power grading� color mode selected.
+Determines the start and end colors used with "Power grading" color mode selected.